arduino/docs-content/content/micropython-course/course/08.examples/examples.md

 description: 'Practical examples for Neopixels, sensors, servo motors and more.'
 ---

+The following section shows how to use a selection of the most popular sensors used together with Arduino.
+All the sensors have Grove connections and are linked in every example.

 ## Button

-This example shows how to use a pushbutton with MicroPython.
+This example shows how to use a [pushbutton](https://store.arduino.cc/products/grove-button-p?queryID=3db0c95a3af43412f59d48a243453a53) with MicroPython.

 ![Button Circuit](./assets/circuitButton.png)